diwalkerdev/Aim/README.md

 [[builds]]
     name = "calculatorApp"
     buildRule = "exe"
-    requires = ["calculatorDynamic"] # A list of dependancies for this build. outputName = "CalculatorApp"     # The output name.
+    requires = ["calculatorDynamic"] # A list of dependencies for this build. outputName = "CalculatorApp"     # The output name.
 Aim will manage any prefixes or suffixes required. srcDirs = ["src"]                # A list of source directories. includePaths = ["include"]       # A list of include paths.